astropy/SPISEA/docs/make_isochrone.rst

 See `Quick Start Example
 <https://github.com/astropy/PyPopStar/blob/new_doc/docs/Quick_Start_Make_Cluster.ipynb>`_
-for a detailed example for how to interact with the isochrone object.
+for a detailed example showing how to interact with the isochrone object output.

 Tips and Tricks: The IsochronePhot Object